j178/leetgo/README.md

 ## Language support

-Currently, `leetgo` supports generating code and local test for the following languages:
+`leetgo` supports generating code for most languages, and local test skeleton for some languages.

+Local test means that you can run the test cases on your local machine, so you can use a debugger to debug your code.

+Local test requires more work to implement for each language, so not all languages are supported.

 <!-- BEGIN MATRIX -->
 |  | Generate | Local Test |
 | --- | --- | --- |